jantielens/jc3636w518-macropad/docs/web-portal.md

 ```

 **Notes:**
-- Only fields present in request are updated
+- All configuration fields should be included in the request (merge pattern)
 - Password field: empty string = no change, non-empty = update
-- Device automatically reboots after successful save
+- When `reboot=true`, device automatically reboots after successful save
+- When `reboot=false`, settings saved to NVS but device continues running
-- Web portal automatically polls for reconnection (see [Automatic Reconnection](#automatic-reconnection-after-reboot))
+- Web portal automatically polls for reconnection after reboot (see [Automatic Reconnection](#automatic-reconnection-after-reboot))

 #### `DELETE /api/config`